-The Office of Student Conduct and Community Standards / Designee and the University Conduct Board have been given the authority to review alleged violations of the student code of conduct.
+The Office of Student Conduct and Community Standards / Designee and the University Conduct Board have been given the authority to review alleged violations of the Student Code of Conduct.
 Jurisdiction for the student conduct process extends to the conduct of any student, student organization, or athletic team both on and off campus.
-Such conduct includes but is not limited to: actions which adversely affect the University community and/or the pursuit of its mission; behavior that relates to the good name of the University; the integrity of the educational process; the safety and welfare of the University community; and/or the conduct violates local, state or federal law.
+Such conduct includes but is not limited to: actions which adversely affect the University community and/or the pursuit of its mission; ; the integrity of the educational process; the safety and welfare of the University community; and/or the conduct violates local, state or federal law.